 After you register, you will receive an email with additional information about the program that you are interested in.
 We are available for consultations in person, over the phone, or via Zoom.
 Visit our Donor Egg IVF Process page for a more comprehensive overview.

-We know that making the decision to use donor eggs isn't made lightly.
+We know that deciding to use donor eggs isn't made lightly.
 We've made it our mission to not only help intended parents once they've made the leap to use donor eggs, but to also provide transparent information to empower you with knowledge and guide you through the decision-making process.
 Browse our Blog for Intended Parents for a wealth of information about this unique path to parenthood -- and even find personal stories from others who have had similar journeys.

 We're happy to schedule a free consultation with you to review our program offerings and answer any questions you may have.

-Fresh One-On-One Egg Donor Cycles provide you with a wide selection of donors and typically provides you with a larger quantity of eggs than a frozen cycle.
+Fresh One-On-One Egg Donor Cycles provide you with a wide selection of donors and typically provide you with a larger quantity of eggs than a frozen cycle.
 For this reason, fresh cycles are ideal for those who are hoping for more than one child.

 Using Frozen Donor Eggs is for those who wish for a straightforward, simplified, and quicker process.
-When selecting frozen donor eggs, the egg donor's part is already done and so the cycle and embryo transfer can be scheduled with ease.
+When selecting frozen donor eggs, the egg donor's part is already done so the cycle and embryo transfer can be scheduled with ease.
 Frozen eggs from the Donor Nexus Egg Bank (DNEB) are available to be shipped to your designated fertility clinic almost immediately upon confirmation.

-Premier Egg Donors are women who possess specific in-demand characteristics, such as: rare ethnicities, highly educated/high test scores, prestigious lines of work, exceptional athletic or creative talents, and more.
+Premier Egg Donors are women who possess specific in-demand characteristics, such as rare ethnicities, highly educated/high test scores, prestigious lines of work, exceptional athletic or creative talents, and more.
 We have premier egg donors available for fresh or frozen cycles.

-Donor Embryo Cycles are for intended parent(s) interested in using embryos which were donated by other patients.
-Embryo donation can be a more affordable option than egg donation since the cost includes the cycle coordination, embryo thawing, embryo transfer, and monitoring.
+Donor Embryo Cycles are for intended parent(s) interested in using embryos that were donated by other patients.
+Embryo donation can be a more affordable option than egg donation since the cost includes cycle coordination, embryo thawing, embryo transfer, and monitoring.
 However, the cycle cost does not cover pre-testing and medications.
 Donor embryo cycles are relatively straightforward, although the recipient(s) will need to travel to our partner fertility clinic in Southern California for the embryo transfer.
 Visit our Embryo Donation Program Page for additional information.

 If you are an international patient or have not established care with a fertility clinic, we are happy to refer you to a clinic in Southern California that we have partnered with.